SM 25x250 [2xM8] / N42 - magnetic roller

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Potential hazard to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which becomes significant in the context of children's health.
-Additionally, tiny parts of these magnets can hinder the diagnostic process after entering the body.
+- Possible danger to health from tiny fragments of magnets pose a threat, when accidentally ingested, which is crucial in the aspect of protecting young children.
+Furthermore, small elements of these devices can hinder the diagnostic process after entering the body.

 Make sure not to bring neodymium magnets close to the TV, wallet, and computer HDD.